iamseeley/ts-wiki/pages/journal.md

 ---
 title: journal
-description: The home page of Thomas Seeley's portfolio and wiki.
+description: The portal to all journal entries.
 ---

 # Journal